tensorflow/docs/site/en/api_docs/python/tf/contrib/optimizer_v2/AdagradOptimizer.md

 #### Args:

 * <b>`loss`</b>: A `Tensor` containing the value to minimize.
 * <b>`global_step`</b>: Optional `Variable` to increment by one after the variables have been updated.
 * <b>`var_list`</b>: Optional list or tuple of `Variable` objects to update to minimize `loss`.
 Defaults to the list of variables collected in the graph under the key `GraphKeys.TRAINABLE_VARIABLES`.
 * <b>`gate_gradients`</b>: How to gate the computation of gradients.
 Can be `GATE_NONE`, `GATE_OP`, or  `GATE_GRAPH`.
 * <b>`aggregation_method`</b>: Specifies the method used to combine gradient terms.
   Valid values are defined in the class `AggregationMethod`.
 * <b>`name`</b>: Optional name for the returned operation.
 * <b>`grad_loss`</b>: Optional.
 A `Tensor` holding the gradient computed for `loss`.
 * <b>`stop_gradients`</b>: Optional.
 A Tensor or list of tensors not to differentiate through.
 * <b>`scale_loss_by_num_replicas`</b>: Optional boolean.
 If true, scale the loss down by the number of replicas.
-By default, auto-detects whether this is needed.
+DEPRECATED and generally no longer needed.

 #### Returns: